| Tibetan Spaniels: the most honest dog breed review you'll ever find. Information about Tibetan Spaniel personality and behavior. |

 A Tibetan Spaniel may not be right for you.

 - Stubbornness.
-Tibetan Spaniels are not Golden Retrievers.
-They have an independent mind of their own.
-Many Tibetan Spaniels are stubborn and manipulative.
+Tibetan Spaniels have an independent mind of their own.
+They can be stubborn and manipulative.
 You must show them, through absolute consistency, that you mean what you say.